 Please logon first to access the application form

-- Organizing Panels for the IMISCOE Annual Conferences
+- Panels for the IMISCOE Annual Conferences (23 at the Warsaw 2023 IMISCOE Annual conference!).

-- Linking MIGCITPOL with like-minded research networks within other academic associations (e.g. IPSA, ECPR, APSA, and ISA)
+- MIGCITPOL collaborations with similarly oriented research networks within other academic associations (e.g. IPSA, ECPR, APSA, and ISA).